+Examine each of the lavatories in your home.
 The majority of toilet leaks due to the damaged flapper valve, which is the rubber seal that moves up and down when you flush the toilet.
 You’ll often hear the water running continuously if the flapper valve isn’t closing properly.
 Bad flush handle may also be the culprit.
 If you think flush handle is the problem, try tightening the nut, if it doesn’t help, you may need to replace the handle altogether.

+Check the shower heads and drains.
 Dripping shower head, broken tile, or loose drain connection can cause lot of water wastage.
-Re-seal or replace these at your earliest convenience to save on water bills and prevent the need for more serious repairs later on.
+Re-seal or replace these at your earliest convenience to prevent the need for more serious repairs later on.

+Inspect the sinks and faucets.
 Pay attention to any obvious water leakage around the sinks and faucets.
-If you are not able to spot any source of the leak, look for water stains, swelling, or rotting in the surrounding wood or particle board.
+If you are not able to spot any source of the leak,, look for water stains, swelling, or rotting in the surrounding wood or particle board.
 Tightening the faucet base, replacing cracked handle or knob valves, or scraping away and applying new waterproof caulk around fixtures will fix most of the leaks.

-Most of the times, you can stop a leaky bibs by tightening the nut that secures the handle or replacing a worn out washer inside the handle assembly.
+Scrutinize your home’s exterior hose bibbs.
+Most of the times, you can stop a leaky bibb by tightening the nut that secures the handle or replacing a worn out washer inside the handle assembly.

-To save on water bills, keep an eye on water accessories in your garden.
+Evaluate the condition of any water fittings you have in your garden.
 This includes things like taps, hoses, water ornaments, fountains and sprinklers.
 If any of these accessories show signs of heavy deterioration, it may be time to replace them with new once.